openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 ## Building

-To build for Windows open the following solution with Visual Studio 2015 or 2017.
+To build for Windows open the following CMakeLists.txt file with Visual Studio 2017 via File -> Open -> CMake...:

 ```
- openenclave\new_platforms\OpenEnclave.sln
+ openenclave\new_platforms\CMakeLists.txt
  ```

 The solution contains all libraries and samples needed to build the SDK.
-Build for the chosen platform (x86, x64, or ARM) and configuration (Debug, DebugSimulation, or DebugOpteeSimulation).
+From the configuration drop-down in the top toolbar in Visual Studio, select the platform, TEE and configuration combination to build.
+The first time, this kicks off CMake in the background to configure the project.
+When done, select CMake -> Build All.

 ### Note on configuration support